 Developers often come to Salesforce as a career opportunity.
 Once here, many get hooked on the friendly support of the Salesforce Developer Community.
 You can also connect, share ideas, and build your skills through local, in-person meetups.

-Join the conversation virtually with developers every day through the Salesforce Developers group in the Trailblazer Community on Trailhead—Salesforce’s free online learning platform.
-Take your learning and networking even further by attending one of the community conferences found all over the world.
+Join the conversation virtually with developers daily through the Salesforce Developers group in the Trailblazer Community on Trailhead—Salesforce’s free online learning platform.
+Take your learning and networking even further by attending one of the community conferences found worldwide and in India.

 Which credentials and certifications are relevant for the job?